Bulat-Ziganshin/shenc/README.md

 ## Usage examples:

-shenc uses standard input/output streams.
+shenc uses the standard input/output streams.
 Just use shell redirection to use files or you can construct complex pipelines.

 Generate a key file.
 It should be done once and you will use that file to encrypt your files.